frieduellister/frieduellister.github.io/pages/oslo-penguin-cup/oslo-penguin-cup-2025.md

 ### Beginners

-The beginner's tournaments are only for people who consider themselves beginners and have participated in at most 2 other tournaments (any weapon, club tournaments excluded).
+The beginner's tournaments are only for people who consider themselves beginners and have participated in at most 2 other tournaments at the time of Oslo Penguin Cup 2025 (any weapon, club tournaments excluded).
 We encourage beginners to also sign up for open/women's tournaments.

 <p class="center-text">
     <a class="button-link" href= "https://oslopenguincup.hoopla.no/event/oslo-penguin-cup-2025">Register here!</a>